maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   ![Compiler optimizations](optimize3.png)

-- For some reason the debug button in the ribbon is disabled.
+- For some reason the debug button in the ribbon stays disabled.

   ![Debug disabled](disabled3.png)